-Figure 3 and Figure 4 show jitter occurring in both PWM mode and skip mode.
-Noise on V{FB}'s downward slope causes the HS-FET ON time to deviate from its intended position and produce jitter.
-The relationship between system stability and the height of the V{FB} ripple is significant: the steep slope of the V{FB} ripple dominates noise immunity.
+Figure 4 and Figure 5 show jitter occurring in both PWM mode and skip mode.
+Noise on V{FB} 's downward slope causes the HS-FET ON time to deviate from its intended position and produces jitter.
+There is a relationship between system stability and the steepness of the V{FB} ripple: The slope steepness of the V{FB} ripple dominates noise immunity.
 The magnitude of the V{FB} ripple doesn't affect the noise immunity directly.

-Figure 3: Jitter in PWM Mode
+Figure 4: Jitter in PWM Mode

-Figure 4: Jitter in Skip Mode
+Figure 5: Jitter in Skip Mode

-Ceramic output capacitors lack enough ESR ripple to stabilize the system, and require an external compensation ramp.
+Ceramic output capacitors lack enough ESR ripple to stabilize the system, and requires an external compensation ramp.

-Figure 5: Simplified Circuit in PWM Mode with External Ramp Compensation then:
+Figure 6: Simplified Circuit in PWM Mode with External Ramp Compensation

-In PWM mode, MP4473 has an equivalent circuit with HS-FET OFF and uses an external ramp compensation circuit (R4, C4), shown as a simplified circuit in Figure 5.
+In PWM mode has an equivalent circuit with HS-FET OFF and uses a external ramp compensation circuit (R_4 , C_4), shown as a simplified circuit in Figure 6.
 Derive the external ramp from the inductor-ripple current.
-Choose C4, R_1 , and R_2 to meet the following condition:
+Choose C_4 , R_1 , and R_2 to meet the following condition: